 Since the current administration in Washington refuses to address the impacts of climate change, the Virginia General Assembly needs to step up to ensure the future of our natural resources.
 From severe storms, Code Red Air Quality Days, and rising sea levels in Hampton Roads, Virginia is already experiencing the impacts of climate change.
 Virginia needs to reduce CO2 pollution from power plants by promoting energy efficiency and clean energy like wind and solar.
 We need to promote renewable energy in Virginia.
 We need legislation that unlocks Virginia’s solar potential by making it easier for citizens and communities to make their own investments in solar and make them cost-effective.
 We need legislation that encourages renewable energy projects that allow Virginian’s to buy into a central community array and get credit for the solar their investment produces.

 Our teachers are our greatest resource for preparing the next generation to be successful in their endeavors and contribute to society.
 I will work to ensure our teachers have competitive salaries so we can attract and retain skilled educators.
+Virginia also needs to address the counselor to student ratio and increase the number of counselors in our schools because they are the first step in addressing mental health and behavior issues in the community.
+They are an integral part of a safe school environment.

 I will work with others in the General Assembly to find ways to make sure there are higher education options accessible and affordable for students that wish to pursue a degree past high school, including technical school and community college.